Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.networks.listPeeringRoutes({ network: "network", project: "project",  });

 /*
 Patches the specified network with the data included in the request.
-Only routingConfig can be modified.
+Only the following fields can be modified: routingConfig.routingMode.
 */
 await gapi.client.compute.networks.patch({ network: "network", project: "project",  });